Composite-particle hydrodynamics from dyonic black branes: Introduction

-This point of view already has been exploited in the holographic approach \cite{BakRey}, where the authors identified a composite fermion system with a dyonic black brane in $3+1$ dimensional anti-de Sitter spacetime.
+This point of view has already been exploited in the holographic approach in Ref.\cite{BakRey}, where the authors identified a composite fermion system with a dyonic black brane in $(3+1)$ dimensional anti-de Sitter spacetime.
 Some basic quantum properties on both sides of the duality are studied.
-It is assumed that the magnetic charge of black brane is proportional to its electric charge with filling fraction $\tilde \nu$.
+The magnetic charge of the black brane is assumed to be proportional to its electric charge, and the ratio between them is given by the filling fraction $\tilde \nu$.
 This is the starting point for our gravity dual.

-On the other hand, another important ingredient of this paper is the fluid/gravity correspondence, which was suggested in \cite{minwalla01}.
-The authors derived the boundary relativistic hydrodynamics from the bulk Einstein's equations with negative cosmological constant\footnote{Actually this result is believed to have wider applicability than AdS/CFT, because we may start with any gravitational system with a well-defined thermodynamics.}.
-There have been many generalizations of this work: in different dimensions, different black holes ,different boundary conditions and models including higher curvature terms \cite{raamsdonk,Battacharyya 08,erdmenger 08,banerjee 08,Kyung Kiu 09,Yee 09,cai 12,zhang 12,Hu 11, park 11}.
-For the problem of our interest here, quantum hall fluid, we need to consider the dyonic black holes as in \cite{BakRey}.
+On the other hand, another important ingredient of this paper is the fluid/gravity correspondence, which was suggested in Ref.\cite{minwalla01}.
+The authors derived the boundary relativistic hydrodynamics from the bulk Einstein's equations with a negative cosmological constant\cite{footnote2}.
+There have been many generalizations of this work to different dimensions, different black holes, different boundary conditions and different models including higher curvature terms\cite{raamsdonk,Battacharyya08,erdmenger08,banerjee08,KyungKiu09,Yee09,cai12,zhang12,Hu11, park11}.
+For the problem of our interest here, a quantum Hall fluid, we need to consider the dyonic black holes as in Ref.\cite{BakRey}.
 One is naturally led to expect that the dyonic black hole could be dual to the magnetohydrodynamics.
-This duality relation has been considered in \cite{hartnoll 07,herzog 07,vazquez 08,Kraus2,buchbinder 09,caldarelli 08,hansen 09,Ling 12,Rene 2012}.
+This duality relation has been considered in Ref.\cite{hartnoll07,herzog07,vazquez08,Kraus2,buchbinder09,caldarelli08,hansen09,Ling12,Rene2012}.